 - Saddlers Company Level 1 Basic Skills Certificate

-- Worshipful Company of Cordwainers City & Guilds Diploma in Saddle, Harness, and Bridle Making (full time) jointly awarded by City & Guilds and The Worshipful Company of Saddlers.
+- Level 2 and 3 City & Guilds Diploma in Saddle, Harness, and Bridle Making (full time, jointly awarded by City & Guilds and The Worshipful Company of Cordwainers)

 Please visit our Training Providers page for contact information